 Through invoice financing, or factoring, you can turn an unpaid invoice into a loan.
 This type of financing is available from factoring companies.
-If a client whom you've invoiced hasn't paid you and you need their cash now, an invoice financing company can loan you that amount of money.
-Sometimes, you'll get the cash you need just hours after providing basic financial information to the factoring company.
-However, collecting your client's actual payment – which you'll need to repay your invoice financing loan, fees and interest – could take much longer.
+If a client you've invoiced hasn't paid you and you need their cash now, an invoice financing company can loan you that amount of money.
+Sometimes, you'll get the money you need just hours after providing basic financial information to the factoring company.
+However, collecting your client's actual payment – which you'll need to repay your invoice financing loan, fees, and interest – could take much longer.

 3. Short-term loans